Nuclear Power School: College credit (enlisted training)

-The American Council of Education recommends an average of 60-80 semester-hours of college credit, in the lower-division baccalaureate/associate degree category, for completion of the entire curriculum including both Nuclear Field "A" School and Naval Nuclear Power School.
+The American Council of Education recommends an average of 60-80 semester hours of college credit in the lower-division baccalaureate/associate degree category for completion of the entire curriculum including both Nuclear Field "A" School and Naval Nuclear Power School.
 The variation in total amount depends on the specific pipeline completed — MM, EM, or ET.
 Further, under the Servicemembers Opportunity Colleges degree program for the Navy (SOCNAV), the residency requirements at these civilian institutions are reduced to only 10-25%, allowing a student to take as little as nine units of coursework (typically three courses) through the degree-granting institution to complete their Associate in Applied Science degree in nuclear engineering technology or as much as 67 units to complete a bachelor's degree in Nuclear Engineering Technology or Nuclear Energy Engineering Technology.

-The following select colleges offer college credit and degree programs to graduates of the U.S. Naval Nuclear Power School (NNPS):
+The following colleges offer college credit and degree programs to graduates of the U.S. Naval Nuclear Power School (NNPS):